 - A series of ads suitable for a range of print publications, including newspapers, magazines and newsletters

 The AICPA offers a wealth of valuable tools and resources for CPA financial planners, including client-facing content, practice guides, authoritative guidance, newsletters, podcasts, checklists and more through the PFP Section.

 All of these resources are designed to help you build deeper, longer-lasting relationships with clients through all life-stages and to expand your current personal financial planning practice.
 If you’re not yet a member of the PFP Section, learn more about joining here.

 To demonstrate even greater expertise, you can also explore the Personal Financial Specialist (PFS) credential, which allows CPAs to demonstrate knowledge and expertise in personal financial planning.

 CPA Financial Planners Tell Their Stories

-Hear from your peers about their thoughts and experiences in this practice area, the rewards of being a CPA financial planner, as well as their views on the future of financial planning.
+Hear your peers’ thoughts and experiences on this practice area, the rewards of being a CPA financial planner and the future of financial planning.